google/infact/README.md

 look-ahead, with the entire library implemented with fewer than 1000 C++ statements.
 The inspiration was the
-[BeanShell library](http://www.beanshell.org/) for Java, which provides a very convenient mechanism for configuration of any Java project.
-Similarly, InFact can be used as an effective configuration mechansim for C++ projects.
+[BeanShell library](http://www.beanshell.org/) for Java, which provides a very convenient mechanism for the configuration of any Java project.
+Similarly, InFact can be used as an effective configuration mechanism for C++ projects.
 See
 [the ReFr project](https://github.com/google/refr) for an example, especially
 [the default configuration file](https://github.com/google/refr/blob/master/src/reranker/config/default.infact).